Jasonlhy/todo-api/README.md

 ## API Design

-Following example show basic example of the API, for more detail, please see the integration test cases.

 ## Common design

-- Only json will be used request content and response content, not supporting XML
+- Only json will be used request content and response content, it will not supporting XML
 - status is passed as integer instead of string, 0 for non started, 1 for in progress, 2 for completed
-- dueDate inside request and response JSON is in ISO 8601 format
+- dueDate inside request and response JSON is in ISO 8601 format, e.g. `2023-05-19T23:31:35.436Z`

 For common error validation error, it will return 400 and in following structure